DSpace/DSpace/dspace-xmlui-mirage2/readme.md

 # Customizing the theme #

-To create your own, customized version of Mirage 2, you can't do so to `src/dspace/modules/xmlui/src/main/webapp/themes`.
+To create your own, customized version of Mirage 2, you can't do so in `src/dspace/modules/xmlui/src/main/webapp/themes`.
 Because of its build process, Mirage 2 works a little different.
 There is a separate module called `xmlui-mirage2` in `src/dspace/modules/`.
 Any theme you put in that module will be considered a Mirage 2 based theme, and its theme folder only needs to contain the files that differ from the vanilla Mirage 2.

 To get you started the module already contains a Mirage 2 folder containing nothing but the `_styles.scss` file.
 You can copy other files you want to modify to that folder as you go.